- Perfect for beginner to intermediate riders looking for a challenge and to develop their skills

 Day 5 – Drumnadrochit to Inverness

 Your final day of riding takes you from the shores of Loch Ness to the capital of the Highlands – Inverness.
 At 30km, it’s long enough to present a final challenge but short enough to ensure that we have the energy to celebrate our achievement later on.
 There is a climb and it comes at the start of the day – always the best time to take on a climb!
 We are rewarded with fantastic views down the Great Glen, and with the knowledge that it’s all downhill from here!
 We follow fun single track trails down through the forest, with great views towards Inverness and, beyond the city, across the blue expanse of the Moray Firth.
 Arriving into Inverness, we cycle alongside the river and through a network of islands linked by bridges, before arriving at our finish point outside Inverness Castle.
 Tonight, we’ll celebrate our ride with a final night dinner and drinks in the city centre.
+Your guide will depart this evening.
 (B, L, D)

 Distance = 30km, approx 4-5 hours riding